See all > Living & wellness

 April 17, 2020 • read

-Grocery shopping tips during COVID-19
+Tips for grocery shopping during COVID-19

 Grocery shopping has gotten awkward.
 You have to pick up food, but in doing so you’re exposing yourself to lots of other people in a confined space.
-Not the most compatible with your social distancing efforts, right?
+Not the most compatible with your physical distancing efforts, right?

 Still, everyone needs to eat.
 Here are some tips on how to make your food runs as safe and hygienic as possible.